How to Import PST to Shared Mailbox Office 365 Effortlessly?

 The time it takes to import a PST file to a shared mailbox in Office 365 depends on the size of the file and the speed of your network connection.
 A large PST file can take several hours or even days to import.

 If you have imported using the manual approach then you can use PowerShell to check the import request status and review the mailbox contents to ensure that all data was imported.
-Moreover, if you are using the above-mentioned tool then the tool will generate a detailed, summary report that you can check in order to verify the imported data.
+Meanwhile, if you are using the above-mentioned tool then the tool will generate a detailed, summary report that you can check to verify the imported data.

 author